 Should you use data lakes or data warehouses to house data?
 Are there benefits to both?

 There are benefits to both and they are especially effective when used in tandem.
-A data lake is the raw format in which you received the files and should serve as a vault for data storage.
+A data lake is a raw format in which you received the files and should serve as a vault for data storage.
 That data is the original source of the truth, and it’s important to have it available so you can reprocess that information if necessary.

-Data warehouses contain structured, normalized data and allows end users to extract a variety of data sets and compare them.
+Data warehouses contain structured, normalized data and allow end users to extract a variety of data sets and compare them.
 For example, you may want to compare monthly energy consumption to daily occupancy counts.
 The only way to do that is to roll them both up to a monthly number, and data normalization facilitates those types of comparisons.